-Tory MSP failed to declare personal business interests
+Tory MSP failed to declare personal financial interests

 Alexander Burnett has been admonished by Holyrood's standards committee.

-A Conservative MSP has been admonished after he failed to declare his personal business interests before quizzing Scottish ministers about a proposed housing development being carried by a rival to his own firm.
+A Conservative MSP has been admonished after he failed to declare his personal financial interests before quizzing Scottish ministers about business rates.

 Alexander Burnett received a warning from Holyrood's standards committee after breaching the parliamentary rule book.

-The Conservative politician had previously placed his directorship and shares on the parliament's register of interests.
+The Conservative politician had previously placed his company directorships and shares on the parliament's register of interests.

 However, all MSPs must separately declare a registrable interest on the form they send when submitting a written question to a minister.

 A spokesman for the Scottish Conservatives said: "Mr Burnett accepts the findings of the committee.